 How Does a Heated Wrist Wrap Work?

-Thermal therapy (heat therapy) is actually radiating a certain light wavelength in the infrared range, which is the same as the energy you get from the sun.
+Thermal therapy (heat therapy) is basically radiating a specific light wavelength in the infrared range, which is the same as the energy you get from the sun.

 The energy delivered from a heated wrist brace boosts blood circulation in the targeted area, which brings more healing nutrients, oxygen, and pain-relieving components, and restores damaged tissues.